Mogens2k/Blackjack/README.md

-I started this project to practice programming, before i went to study software engineering
+I started this project to practice programming before i went to school to study software engineering